 It’s much more difficult to overfeed the fish in your peg using squatts, a very important factor on many canals and other natural venues.
-Canal fishing masters feed a small number of squatts on a little and often basis and consequently can keep catching fish throughout a five-hour session.
+Canal fishing masters feed a small number of squatts on a 'little and often' basis and consequently can keep catching fish throughout a five-hour session.

-Many successful canal anglers use squatts as a hook bait with either one or two on a size 22 or 24 hook, switching every now and then to a pinkie as an alternative bait to trick the fish they gave targeted with the loose-fed squatts.
+Many successful canal anglers use squatts as a hook bait with either one or two on a size 22 or 24 hook, switching every now and then to a pinkie as an alternative bait to trick the fish they have targeted with the loose-fed squatts.

-On stillwaters and the rivers and drains of Eastern England, squatts are primarily used as feed either as loose feed or added to groundbait, especially when targeting large bream.
+On stillwaters and the rivers and drains of Eastern England, squatts are primarily used as feed, either as loose feed or added to groundbait, especially when targeting large bream.

 Squatts are the larva of the common house fly.
 Like other maggots, they are bred on farms.
 They tend to only come in their natural white colour or dyed red.
-They are traditionally stored in red sand which ideally needs to be kept slightly damp.
+They are traditionally stored in red sand, which ideally needs to be kept slightly damp.

-It is known that squats were being used as early as the 1890s in the north west of England and they are mentioned prominently in R E Fletcher’s "Baits and Ground Baits for Match Fishing" published in the 1920s.
+Squatts were being used as early as the 1890s in the north west of England and they are mentioned prominently in RE Fletcher’s 'Baits and Ground Baits for Match Fishing' published in the 1920s.

-Jack Mason put squatts firmly on the match fishing map using them to triumph in the 1908 All England National held on the North Level drain at Tydd Gote.
+Jack Mason put squatts firmly on the match fishing map, using them to triumph in the 1908 All England National held on the North Level drain at Tydd Gote.

 When it’s warm in the summer, squatts will quickly pupate, typically in around a week or so.
 To slow this process down, squatts are kept in the fridge.
 Compared with pinkies and large maggots they don’t store as well but they should be fine for four or five days.

-Last date edited: 23 November 2017
+Last date edited: 14 December 2020